RONITERVO/LLMchat-chess_multimodular/README.md

 # LLM-Powered Multimodal Personal Assistant & Chess opponent

 This project is a versatile personal assistant and chess opponent powered by Large Language Models (LLMs).
 It combines voice interaction, text chat, task management, multimedia integration, and a fully functional chess interface.
+## You need: LLMchat.py and .json files; other .py files are optional.
 ## Key Features:

 *   **Interactive Chat:** Engage in natural language conversations with a variety of LLMs through a text-based chat window.